Delectable Stuffed Pork Chops

 2 tbsp cornstarch mixed with 2 tbsp water

-Melt butter in large skillet.
+Melt butter in large skillet over medium heat.
 Flatten garlic or put through a garlic press to release flavor; sauté in butter.
-Brown pork chops in butter.
+Brown pork chops in butter (just a minute or two on each side).
 Salt and pepper to taste.
 Remove from skillet to a baking pan.

 Drain mushrooms (if used canned).
 Put mushrooms, sherry and beef broth in skillet used for pork chops.
 Bring to a boil and pour over chops.